puranik3/ey-mfe-using-react/documents/lab-guide-microfrontend-workshops-app.md

 - About single-spa: https://single-spa.js.org/docs/getting-started-overview/
 - Using latest React and ReactDOM: https://single-spa.js.org/docs/ecosystem-react.html
 - More examples for further exploration: https://single-spa.js.org/docs/examples
+    - You may explore this example provided for React MFEs - https://github.com/react-microfrontends/people

 - This is one good application that is clear and concise.
 You can understand this to get started with single-spa with different frameworks (it uses React, Angular, Svelte, and vanilla JS).
 However it is built with single-spa 5.x and older versions of the UI frameworks as well (react, Angular etc.).
 __Video tutorial by Jack Herrington__: Uses single-spa v5 (All but one feature (app) is built, the video builds one missing feature)